hu8813/42_ft_transcendence/README.md

 ![Screenshot](screenshot.png)

+### Production Setup

+Frontend & Postgresql Db are hosted on Vercel (free), Backend is hosted on Azure as WebApp, could also be hosted on Render (free)

 ### Key Features of 42 ft_transcendence Project

 - **Django Backend**: Robust and scalable backend developed using the Django framework.